Ilene Cooper: Career

 Cooper began her career as a children's librarian at the Winnetka Public Library.
 She is the children's books editor at the book review magazine Booklist.
 She has also written numerous children's books about feminism and politics.

 In the mid-2000s, John Green was working at Booklist, where he was mentored by Cooper, when his book Looking for Alaska won the Michael L. Printz Award.
 During this time, Green gave a draft copy of Looking for Alaska to Cooper, before the book was published; Cooper later recalled that after reading this draft, she thought that "He had a voice you could tell was quite original," and decided she would work with him.
 She has also described herself as Green's "fairy godmother".
-Cooper has also said that while she was working with Green, "He was a horrible slob, and he didn’t do his job all that well."

 In 2002–2003, Cooper won a National Jewish Book Award in the Children Literature category for Jewish Holidays All Year Round.
 In 2007, she won the Illinois Reading Council Prairie State Award for Excellence in Writing for Children.